 1. Summarize the work done in Sprint

-The Sprint review starts with the Product Owner presenting the sprint goal that set for this Sprint.
+The Sprint review starts with the Product Owner presenting the sprint goal set for this Sprint.
 PO also presents the backlog items that associate with this sprint goal.
 The product owner explains what Product Backlog items have their status as “Done” and “Not Done.”
 This information gives a good view to all stakeholders of the achievement in this Sprint against sprint goals defined.

 2. Demonstrate the Work

-At this point, it’s essential that the discussions remain focused on work at hand and not deviate from anything not relevant.
-Scrum Master needs to pitch in to park any such discussions and remind the team that it’s a time-boxed meeting and demonstration of all the work needs to complete.
+At this point, it’s essential that the discussions remain focused on the work at hand and not deviate from anything not relevant.
+Scrum Master needs to pitch in to park any such discussions and remind the team that it’s a time-boxed meeting and demonstration of all the work that needs to complete.